Dream Street Rose

-Dream Street Rose is Canadian singer Gordon Lightfoot's 14th original album released in 1980 on the Warner Brothers Records label (#3426).
+Dream Street Rose is Canadian singer Gordon Lightfoot's thirteenth studio album, released in 1980 on the Warner Brothers Records label (#3426).
 The album peaked at #58 on the country chart and at #60 on the pop chart.
+It was the last album that would see Lightfoot collaborate with long-time producer Lenny Waronker.

 The album continues in the style of Summertime Dream (1976) and Endless Wire (1978), with a mix of faster-paced, country-style songs, and introspective folk ballads.
 Lightfoot's penchant for seafaring songs was again evident with three songs featuring an ocean theme.

-The album also featured a recorded version of "The Auctioneer" which had been a concert staple for Lightfoot, although it seemed somewhat out of place when compared to the rest of the album's material.

-It was also the last album that would see Lightfoot collaborate with long-time producer Lenny Waronker.

-It was one of the first albums recorded digitally.

-"Dream Street Rose" reached #80 on the country singles chart.